15

 For a moment, I felt rooted to the floor and floating all at once.

-like she was giving me something sacred and terrifying, and pretending it was just tradition.
+Not because of the ring, but because of the way she did it.
+Like she was giving me something sacred and terrifying, while pretending it was just tradition.

 I looked down at the band of metal now sitting snugly against my skin.
+It wasn’t just a ring.
+It was a line I couldn’t uncross.

 The applause came.